Emilio Portes Gil

-Emilio Cándido Portes Gil ([eˈmiljo ˈpoɾtes xil]; 3 October 1890 – 10 December 1978) was President of Mexico from 1928 to 1930, one of three to serve out the six-year term of President-elect General Álvaro Obregón, who had been assassinated in 1928.
-Since the Mexican Constitution of 1917 forbade re-election of a serving president, incumbent President Plutarco Elías Calles could not formally retain the presidency.
+Emilio Cándido Portes Gil ([eˈmiljo ˈpoɾtes xil]; 3 October 1890 – 10 December 1978) was a Mexican politician, lawyer and diplomat who served as the 48th President of Mexico from 1928 to 1930, one of three to serve out the six-year term of president-elect General Álvaro Obregón, who had been assassinated in 1928.
+Since the 1917 Constitution forbade re-election of a serving president, incumbent President Plutarco Elías Calles could not formally retain the presidency.
 Portes Gil replaced him, but Calles, the "Jefe Máximo", retained effective political power during what is known as the Maximato.

 Early life and education

 Portes Gil was of Dominican descent and was born in Ciudad Victoria, the capital of the state of Tamaulipas, in northeastern Mexico.
 He was a relative of Trina de Moya, a Dominican poet and former first lady of the Dominican Republic.

 Although his grandfather had been a prominent politician in Tamaulipas, Portes Gil's father died when Emilio was young.
 He lived with his widowed mother in straitened circumstances, but a state grant helped Portes Gil receive certification as a schoolteacher.
 He sought to study law.